Launched 3 years ago

 One of the things our team tried for the first time was using BEM syntax when writing our CSS, or rather SASS, and I haven't stopped it using it since.
 We had originally been using LESS, only because it was slightly easier to get into when you're first trying out CSS preprocessors, but SASS made more sense the more we used it, and again, I have continued to use it myself ever since.

 At a higher level, making the swap from site design to product design and back to site design made clear the differences between the two in a way I hadn't seen before.
 Going through the motions of having sprint cycles and daily scrums definitely solidified a more structured routine than I had been to used to in the services industry.
 I'm really glad and grateful that I had the opportunity to work on such a rewarding project.
 Great team.
 Great client.
 What more could you ask for?

 The agile process felt successful.
 Our sprint cycles were regulated with daily scrums and we felt very aware of where we landed each week, whether that be as expected or not.
 Adjusting on the fly became normal and after a few weeks of employing that kind of agility, we could see how features and UI elements came together.

 The photography and videography for the customer stories worked out really well, as the content was authentic.
-The app itself came out very smooth and performant (also built on Ember), which made selling it a little easier.
+The app itself came out very smooth and performant.
 Our motion graphics team put together some really nice animated GIFs to demonstrate key actions and show off new features that really made the site come to life.